bsv-blockchain/block-headers-service/README.md

 POST https://{{block-headers-service_url}}/api/v1/access
 Authorization: Bearer replace_me_with_token_you_want_to_use_as_admin_token
 ```
-In response you should receive something like
+In response, you should receive something like
 ```json
 {
   "token": "some_token_created_by_server",